Day 1: Addis Ababa

 Day 6: Turmi to Arba Minch

-We try to take the road at eastern side of the Buska Mountains and visit en route the Arbore people.
-This road follows a riverbed for some kilometers, mostly dry and no problem but not passable after heavy rain.
-After lunch in Karat-Konso village we meet the Konso people with their maze like villages and terraces for agriculture.
-They are also well known for their Waga stelae, grave markers for the brave and important men of this people.
-The cultural landscape of Konso is the youngest World Heritage Site of Ethiopia.
-After lunch we proceed to Arba Minch.
+After lunch in Karat-Konso village we meet the Konso people.
+They are well known for their Waga stelae, grave markers for the brave and important men of this people.
+The cultural landscape of Konso is the youngest World Heritage Site in Ethiopia.
+After lunch, proceed to Arba Minch.

 Overnight: Paradise lodge.